 Introduction

-This evergreen shrub or small tree is one of Florida's most exceptional native, salt-tolerant plants (Fig. 1).
-It grows up to the first dune near the ocean.
-The beautiful, glossy, leathery foliage is clustered near the branch tips.
-The seven year apple has axillary clusters of white, pink-tipped flowers that emerge in the spring and early summer.
-These flowers are approximately 1-inch-long and have a very sweet, heavy fragrance.
-Seven year apple has large lemon-shaped fruits that may persist for more than a year.
+Seven year apple (Casasia clusiifolia) is an evergreen shrub or small tree, and is one of Florida's most exceptional native, salt-tolerant plants that naturally occurs in the coastal hammocks of south Florida and the Keys, as well as parts of the West Indies.
+This large shrub has a rounded growth habit and reaches a height of 20 feet and spread of 15 feet (Figure 1).
+The beautiful, glossy, leathery foliage is clustered near the branch tips (Figure 2).
+Foliage is obovate, evergreen, and 4 to 8 inches in length.
+The seven year apple has axillary clusters of white, pink-tipped flowers that emerge in the spring and early summer (Figure 3).
+These flowers are approximately 1-inch long and have a very sweet, heavy fragrance that attracts butterflies and moths.
+As this plant is dioecious, separate male and female plants are required in proximity to produce fruit.
+Seven year apple has large lemon-shaped fruits that may persist for more than a year (Figure 4).
+The common name of this plant, seven year apple, refers to the fruit’s extended maturation period.
 The fruits are green when they first appear and gradually turn yellow and ripen in about one year.
 Yellow fruits then turn black and become wrinkled.
 The dark brown pulp inside the black fruits is edible but is filled with many seeds.
 This pulp is very appealing to the mockingbirds, and they hollow out the ripe fruits and leave the empty skins hanging on the plant.
+Seven year apple makes an excellent hedge or screen, with its dense, large, evergreen foliage.
+It may also be used as a border.
+This plant is suitable for coastal landscaping, as it is salt tolerant and storm surge resistant.

 General Information